Back to Drew's Views

 In their wildest dreams, no analyst on the buy or sell side came remotely close to imagining this kind of improvement in the fundamentals of the company.
 It was all about underestimating the market size, Apple's market share, and their profitability.
 It was about better income statement modelling.
 It was about better, clearer, analysis.
 It was all about the fundies.

-The night we published that internal note, Apple closed at a (again, split-adjusted) $3.45 per share.
+The night we published that internal note, Apple closed at (again, a split-adjusted) $3.45 per share.
 It closed Friday night at $120.
 Back on that day in 2007, the market cap of Apple was $82 billion.
 It is now over $2 trillion.

 And it isn’t like Apple forgot to return any capital to shareholders in the interim.
 With the share buybacks and dividends the total returns since we “called” the recently introduced iPhone a landscape-altering game-changer, the stock has returned over 4,000%.